 Because of this quick-fire communication, very rarely to people stop to consider the consequences their actions (or words) may have.
 And this has unfortunately bred an army of trolls who feed off and disperse negativity (or worse).
 Even the most innocent looking of creatures, those who you think don’t possess the ability to be hurtful, seem to become empowered by the keyboard.

-I recall a time aged 15 when I got a new boyfriend and admittedly, didn’t spend as much time with my friends as I used to.
+I recall a time when I got a new boyfriend and admittedly, didn’t spend as much time with my friends as I used to.
 But in hindsight, I know that’s normal with a new relationship and it wasn’t anything malicious or cruel-natured.
 I was dividing my time between school, social, family and a relationship.

 But I’d previously signed up to an anonymous Q&A website called Formspring, where anyone can post a question to you and request an answer.
 Months beforehand, I’d set up my profile (as everyone else had) and forgot about it.
 But about three months into my relationship, the nasty questions started rolling in.

 They started fairly tame.

 “Everyone’s noticed, you’re now a crap friend since you got that weird boyfriend!”

 “Why leave your friends behind for a boy!”

 Then, they got really nasty.